This course contains 151 interactive screencasts spread across 4 modules.

 Facebook built React for their own products, which include Facebook, Instagram, and WhatsApp .
 React is also used by Netflix, The New York Times, AirBnb, Discord, DropBox, and many other big companies you've heard of.

 React is used for frontend web apps to detect user input, fetch data, and update the user interface with data.
 React does all this with maximum performance.

 React mainly gives you a structured way to create reusable frontend UI components, handle user input, update UI components efficiently, and manage your data.

-React is not without its downsides.
-When compared with a framework like Angular, you will find there is no predefined way to structure your app.
+You will find there is no predefined way to structure your app.
 To ensure you get the most from React, you'll need to spend a little more time researching and implementing popular and effective ways to structure your app.

 React is a library - a library of helpful functions and modules to pull into your app as and when you need them.
 This means you're in complete control of your app.
 A framework, by definition, is the essential support for your app, which you build on and operate within.

 Yes, absolutely.
-In the early days, React probably worked best with Node.js but in 2020, it's free game.
+In the early days, React probably worked best with Node.js but in 2021, it's free game.
 React is a fantastic candidate for any backend framework.

 Salaries can vary greatly from $40K to $100k and beyond.
 It depends on your aptitude, attitude, and location!

 No. This course replaces Bob's original React course, and is designed to include all the need-to-know modern features of React.